Geskywalker/starter-hugo-research-group/content/authors/Gabrielle/_index.md

 - Researchers
 ---

-I currently working on a project that will look at mild cognitive impairment in Parkinson's disease adn how levels of anxitey and depression impacts on cognitive profiles.
+I currently working on a project that will look at mild cognitive impairment in Parkinson's disease and how levels of anxitey and depression impacts on cognitive profiles.